oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <h3> What Happens If I Don't Pay Estimated Taxes? </h3>

 You will incur a tax penalty for any amount that is underpaid for each period.
-There are four periods, so paying nothing will likely incur a steap penalty.
+There are four periods, so paying nothing will likely incur a steep penalty.

 However, there are exceptions: